seanslma/maki/Coding/Blog/InstallWSL.md

 # How to install and setup WSL on Windows

 Windows Subsystem for Linux (WSL) is one of the best options if you need both Windows and Linux at the same time but do not want to setup a dual-boot.
-WSL allows you to install a Linux distribution like Ubuntu, Debian, OpenSUSE, etc and you can use Linux applications and tools directly on windows.
+WSL allows you to install a Linux distribution like Ubuntu, Debian, OpenSUSE, etc and you can use Linux applications and tools directly on Windows.

 ## Prerequisites
 Before install WSL you must ensure your Windows machine has been setup appropriately.